medialab/xan/docs/cmd/split.md

 split options:
     -s, --size <arg>       The number of records to write into each chunk.
                            [default: 500]
-    -j, --jobs <arg>       The number of spliting jobs to run in parallel.
-                           This only works when the given CSV data has an index already created.
-Note that a file handle is opened for each job.
-                           When set to '0', the number of jobs is set to the number of CPUs detected.
-                           [default: 0]
     --filename <filename>  A filename template to use when constructing the names of the output files.
 The string '{}' will be replaced by a value based on the value